solliancenet/microsoft-redis-cache-migration/04_PostMigration/04_Security.md

 ## TLS Settings

 By default, Azure Cache for Redis disables the non-SSL port 6379 and uses the SSL port of 6380.
 You can re-enable the non-SSL port if needed, but it is recommended that you upgrade your applications to support SSL rather than open non-SSL access to Azure Cache for Redis.
-Additionally, you will want to ensure your applications will support TLS 1.2 rather thant he older 1.0 or 1.1.
+Additionally, you will want to ensure your applications will support TLS 1.2 rather than the older 1.0 or 1.1.

 ## Firewall